BjoernBoss/arger/README.md

 *	 Note: Groups/Configs can can only have sub-groups or positional arguments */ arger::Group(std::wstring name, std::wstring id, const arger::IsConfig<arger::Group> auto&... configs);

-/* general optional flag/payload */
+/* general optional flag/payload
-arger::Option(std::wstring name, const arger::IsConfig<arger::Option> auto&... configs);
+*	Note: if passed to a group, it is implicitly only bound to that group */ arger::Option(std::wstring name, const arger::IsConfig<arger::Option> auto&... configs);

 /* version for the current configuration */